 Improving the Odds for Young Children shines a spotlight on state variation in the policy commitment to low-income young children and families.
 The result is a unique, state-by-state picture of the population of young children and the policy choices that states make across a range of services.

-The National Center for Children in Poverty (NCCP) is collaborating with stakeholders across New Hampshire to undertake a multi-year Needs Assessment to identify the supports New Hampshire families with young children, particularly vulnerable families, need and barriers to accessing those supports.
+The National Center for Children in Poverty (NCCP) is collaborating with stakeholders across New Hampshire to undertake a multi-year Needs Assessment to identify the supports New Hampshire families with young children, particularly marginalized and underserved families, need and barriers to accessing those supports.

 PRiSM: Promoting Research-informed State Infant-Early Childhood Mental Health Policies and Scaled Initiatives